-A hands-on course introducing core concepts and practices of digital media creation and workflows.
-Creative industries have shifted en masse to digital workflows for all stages of production.
-This course will provide students with hands-on training on cameras, techniques, and software used in working with time-based digital media workflows that can be applied across a number of industries.
-Topics may include: animation, codecs, non-linear editing systems, video standards, video cameras, and video workflows.
-Students will complete weekly assignments that culminate in a final project combining disparate media.
+This class will introduce core concepts and practices of digital media creation and workflows.
+This course will provide students with hands-on training on the cameras, techniques, and software used in working with time-based digital media workflows that can be applied across a number of industries.
+Creative freedom is encouraged during this course and students will explore art concepts in different contexts, through a series of projects generating images and graphics in motion.
+Topics may include: animation, cinematography, compositing, typography, nonlinear editing systems, video standards, and video workflows.
 Studio.